1900s

 During the decade, the world population increased from 1.60 to 1.75 billion, with approximately 580 million births and 450 million deaths in total.
+As of November 2025, the only remaining living person born in this decade is Ethel Caterham, born August 21, 1909.
+The last living man from this decade was Juan Vicente Pérez (May 27, 1909 – April 2, 2024).

 Pronunciation varieties

 There are several main varieties of how individual years of the decade are pronounced.
 Using 1906 as an example, they are "nineteen-oh-six", "nineteen-six", and "nineteen-aught-six".
 Which variety is most prominent depends somewhat on global region and generation.
 "Nineteen-oh-six" is the most common; "nineteen-six" is less common.
 In American English, "nineteen-aught-six" is also recognized but not much used.

 Demographics

 Estimates for the world population by 1900 vary from 1.563 to 1.710 billion.